Teresa Teng: Personal life

 In 1982, Teng was engaged to Beau Kuok, a Malaysian businessman and the son of multi-billionaire Robert Kuok.
-However, Beau’s grandmother imposed several conditions on their union, including that Teng cease her career as an entertainer as well as fully disclose her biography and all her past relationships in writing.
-But Teng turned down the proposal, and the marriage was called off.

-In 1990, Teng met French photographer Paul Quilery in France.
-They dated for five years and got engaged a month before Teng's passing on May 8, 1995.
+However, Beau's grandmother imposed several conditions on their union, including that Teng cease her career as an entertainer, as well as fully disclose her biography and all her past relationships in writing.
+However, Teng turned down the proposal, and the marriage was hence called off.
+In 1990, Teng met French photographer Paul Quilery in France, who was a friend of a guitarist in her band.
+They dated for five years and got engaged a month before Teng died on 8 May 1995.